jaysaurus/Co.Koa/miniSite/documentation/Plugins.md

 ## Plugins

-As of [co-koa-core](https://npmjs.com/package/co-koa-core) release @0.17.0, Co.Koa will support plugin integration.
+As of [co-koa-core](https://npmjs.com/package/co-koa-core)@0.17.0 (and higher) Co.Koa will support plugin integration.
 This is a more versatile way of implementing middleware in a discrete fashion.
 The first official Co.Koa MVC plugin is [co-koa-session-plugin](https://www.npmjs.com/package/co-koa-session-plugin) which is designed to integrate [koa-session](https://www.npmjs.com/package/koa-session) with your mongoDB instance.
 But feel free to write your own!

 ### Why plugins?